-This particular story of regret was summoned into mind again when I met a dog, who became instantly close to me and who looks so much like my late, first best friend, on the mountain trails of Mt.
+This particular story of regret was summoned into mind when I met a dog, who became instantly close to me and who looked so much like my late, first best friend, on the mountain trails of Mt.
 Manalmon in Bulacan province last 12 February 2012.

 If there’s one person who knows about my love to animals, it would be my uncle–not my father–and whose house was just standing right next to ours.
 My father’s obliviousness on the term animal love doesn’t bate my love and respect for him though.
 It’s just not in his vocabulary.

 Days passed by so quickly unnoticed.
-Skitter, my best friend, had grown bigger than expected for just months of being with me, with the whole family.
+Skitter had grown bigger than expected for just months of being with me, with the whole family.
 I fulfilled my responsibilities as best friend to her and vice versa.
 Skitter never failed to greet me each time I woke up in the morning and every time I came home from school.
+Those giggles from her upon seeing me dismounting from the trike afar are priceless.
 She never touched any food on the table unless served to her mouth.
 She never forgot to go outside the house to answer the calls of nature.
 She never missed to bring a smile on my face especially after periodic examination days.
 These are just a few of the many things she did for me, for us.
 Everyone in the family was nice to her because it’s been quite a while since there was “a man’s best friend” in our home.

 Summertime rolled in and Skitter and I couldn’t be happier because of one thing: I’d be spending two straight months with her.
 The thought of being able to bring her to the green fields to play and to the river to bathe together every day if possible is just a piece of the many exciting things that may happen in our first summer together.